 The basic principle of TCM is to bring the body into harmony with itself and in balance with the outer environment.
 It is a unique approach to health care, which examines every of each angles of a person’s health and how the body’s systems interrelate, complement, stimulate and correct each other.

 In TCM, the body is seen as a complex and sophisticated interdependent system, which must function properly for mental, physical and spiritual health to be achieved and maintained.
 Imbalance and lack of integration of the different internal bodily systems and body environment interfaces are the root sources of all health related problems in the TCM philosophy.

-TCM differs in its approach from western health care which tends to see disease coming from outside of the organism such as germs and viruses.
+TCM differs in its approach from modern health care which tends to see disease coming from outside which include the organism such as germs and viruses.
 In TCM, besides those perspectives, more diseases are observed as originating within the body through biological function degeneration or disorder.
 TCM maintains that the amelioration and cure of the problem is within the power of the body’s innate capacity, i.e. its original and acquired constitution, which can be strengthened through TCM techniques, more in areas of long-term disabilities and illnesses.